When Is the Best Time To Take Creatine

 Timing Your Supplement for Maximum Results

 As we've discussed, timing your creatine intake can significantly impact its effectiveness.
-Whether you take it pre-workout, intra-workout, post-workout, or even on rest days, consistency is the most important factor.
+Whether you take it pre-workout, intra-workout, post-workout, or even on rest days, consistency is the most important factor to see results

 It’s essential to remember that every individual is unique.
 Be sure to pay close attention to your body and experiment with different timing to find what works best for you.